MacGorman: Irish Mac Gormáin family

 Today the members of the family bear Anglicised names such as Gorman, MacGorman, McGorman, and O'Gorman.
 Most members of the family bear the names Gorman or O'Gorman despite the original Gaelic names was Mac Gormáin.
 According to MacLysaght, this is because at the time of the Gaelic revival in Ireland, the majority of bearers of the name had dropped all prefixes from their name.
 Though with the revival many Gormans mistaking added the historically incorrect prefix (O') because they did not know any better.
 MacLysaght thought that the man who was chiefly responsible for the choice in the prefix was the Frenchman Chevalier Thomas O'Gorman (1725–1808), who constructed Irish pedigrees after being ruined in the French Revolution.
-Within the 1669 Census of Ireland, the surnames Gormon and Gorman are listed as principal names for two baronies within Co Clare: 9 Gormons are recorded in the Islands barony which consisted of 1651 people; and 6 Gormans are recorded in the barony of Moyferta, which consisted of 1024 people.
-In the 17th century O'Gorman was a principal name of Armagh; and McGorman was a principal name of Monaghan and Louth.
-In 1890 most O'Gormans are found in Clare.
+Within the 1669 Census of Ireland, the surnames Gormon and Gorman are listed as principal names for two baronies within County Clare: 9 Gormons are recorded in the Islands barony which consisted of 1651 people; and 6 Gormans are recorded in the barony of Moyferta, which consisted of 1024 people.
+In the 17th century O'Gorman was a principal name of County Armagh; and McGorman was a principal name of counties Monaghan and Louth.
+In 1890 most O'Gormans are found in County Clare.

 History

 Descent from Cathair Mór, High King

+According to historian C. Thomas Cairney, the MacGormans were one of the chiefly families of the Uí Bairrche who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

 The Uí Bairrche kindred of the Laigin took their name from Dairé Barrach, a son of Cathair Mór, who lived during the 2nd century AD.
 It is possible that they are mentioned in Ptolemy’s Geographia as the Brigantes; it is unknown what connection, if any, they have to similarly named groups in Britain or Europe.
 Ptolemy may have simply used the term because of its phonetic similarity.
 In any case, Dairé lived at Dún Ailinne, one of the ancient Gaelic royal sites of Ireland and capital of the Laigin, located in what is now County Kildare.
 From here he gained a pupil in Mug Nuadat, ancestor of the Eóganachta, whom he supported in becoming King of Munster in conflict with Conn of the Hundred Battles.
 Dáire himself may have been High King of Ireland for a “difficult month” if the 7th century AD poem about the early Kings of Tara named Baile Chuinn Chétchathaig is to be believed.